Myanmar investment message undermined by politics, sanctions

-* Q1 net income after tax $2.3 million versus $1.5 million year ago

-NEW YORK, Sept 24 The rapid economic transformation of Myanmar, less than two years after transitioning from military control and opening itself to the world, is not without its rough patches, the nation's top economic minister said on Wednesday.
+NEW YORK The rapid economic transformation of Myanmar, less than two years after transitioning from military control and opening itself to the world, is not without its rough patches, the nation's top economic minister said on Wednesday.

 At the same time, George Soros, one of the earliest investors in Myanmar's economy and even more so its social reform, said he was troubled by the slowdown in reforms ahead of next year's elections.
 Still, he believes multinational companies must be involved in one of Southeast Asia's last untapped areas.